Unlucky-Life/ankimon/README.md

 ## Downloading the Experimental Ankimon Build

-Releases will be published every time a major pull request is merged into `main`; in simple words, after a major change is added.
 Check the [**Releases**](https://github.com/h0tp-ftw/ankimon/releases) tab here!
-Make sure to BACKUP before updating!
+Make sure to **BACKUP** before updating!
+Releases will be published every time a major pull request or a large number of pull requests are merged into `main`; in simple words, after a major change is added.

 You can also download the source code directly, but this is NOT RECOMMENDED.
 If there is a specific fix or change you are looking for, you can download the individual files that are changed and replace those files.